 The proposal does not involve the ABS keeping name and address information from the census.
 The ABS will continue to provide the same level of protection for the confidentiality of people's information as it has done for the past 100 years of its history.

 No decision on this proposal has been made.
 Integral to the ABS decision on whether to proceed will be the level of community support.
 The paper calls for members of the public and other interested parties to submit their views on the proposal for ABS consideration.

 The closing date for submissions is 10 June 2005.
 At the conclusion of the submission period, all the submissions will be carefully considered and the proposal will be reviewed in the light of the feedback received.
 An in-principle decision on whether to proceed will be made in late June 2005.
-We will not proceed unless there is broad community support.
+The ABS will not proceed unless there is broad community support for the proposal.